-Looking for the best PPC metrics to pay attention to when analyzing campaign performance in 2021?
+Looking for the best PPC metrics to pay attention to when analyzing campaign performance?

 Online marketers use digital marketing metrics to measure performance across many different types of campaigns.
 The widespread availability of marketing data has made it significantly easier for marketers to build and iterate on campaigns to increase profitability and drive campaign success.